kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 |**subsys**     |Subsystem to be invoked for this executable.|
 |**va**         |Might be virtual address as a boolean?
 This could then mean that the binary includes or supports virtual addressing.|

-This was a section that single-handedly took most of the time of this post - studying binary headers - and I feel like I have not even barely scratched the surface of things to come.
-I am not completely certain of all these properties and I don't understand in depth how linkers and compilers work to safely assume all of these are correct.
+This was a section that single-handedly took most of the time of this post - studying binary headers.
+I feel like I have not even barely scratched the surface of things to come.
+I don't understand in depth how linkers and compilers work to safely assume all of these are correct.
 So, if there is any feedback related to these, I'd gladly fix my understanding of these.

+## Frames and symbols

+* Describe frames and symbols

 ## When software starts...